 DJI drones and what happens when a DJI drone goes out of range?

 One thing you can be sure of is that drones that are new will not disappear from the sky each time they lose signal.
-DJI is among the most well-known drone companies that produce high-quality drones at an affordable price.
+DJI is among the most well-known drone companies that produce high-quality drones at affordable prices.

 However, while remaining reasonable, you can find the most advanced safety features that are included in DJI drones, and the range of drones you receive will be adequate.